5 min read

 Create a Team Culture of Psychological Safety

-As found in the previously mentioned McKinsey survey of executives, it is critically important to create an environment where employees feel safe to take risks and try out their ideas without fear of being reprimanded for failure.
+As found in the previously mentioned McKinsey survey of executives, it is critically important to manage workplace dynamics to create an environment where employees feel safe to take risks and try out their ideas without fear of being reprimanded for failure.
 An HBR article outlines the six ways leaders can build a team culture of psychological safety through their communication.

 - Teams should embrace conflict as a way to find mutually beneficial outcomes